Requirements for term dates, holidays and school closures

-As your school isn't open for instruction on these days you must ensure you make up for any closures by December 20 in order to meet the requirements of the prescribed number of half-days in a year.
+As your school is not open for instruction on these days, you must ensure you make up for any closures by December 20 in order to meet the requirements of the prescribed number of half days in a year.

 Paid union meetings

 Members of the Post Primary Teacher’s Association (PPTA) and the New Zealand Educational Institute (NZEI) are entitled to attend at least 2 paid union meetings per year.

 During these meetings, the board must make arrangements to ensure that the school remains open for instruction.

 Your school may need to close because of an epidemic, flood, fire, earthquake or other emergency.

 You do not need to get permission from the Ministry of Education to close a school in an emergency but you do need to tell your local Ministry office of the closure.

 If the emergency means that your school will not be open for the required number of half-days, you will need to apply for approval to reduce the number of half-days.
 You should contact the Director of Education at your nearest Ministry office to help you with this application.